 - Each state has established its own “small estate threshold” which is a minimum dollar amount.
 Any estate valued at less than that amount can avoid probate.
-After you have answered your question about who is the best probate lawyer in Dallas, TX, they can review your estate’s assets to determine if its value is below the threshold.

 - When all of your valuable assets are assigned to your beneficiaries and will automatically be transferred to them upon your death, your estate can avoid probate.
 A probate lawyer can help you with this process.